 Organic Fibers: Natural fibers that have been grown without any pesticides and other toxic materials, preserving the health of humans and the environment.
 The process of organic growth can be certified by various organizations.
 We try to encourage our makers to create their designs in GOTS Certified Organic Cotton.

 Sustainably Harvested Wood: We look for toy makers that work with materials from sustainably managed and harvested forests.

 Up-cycled: Anything that has been made from already existing materials, fabrics, metals or fibers.
 These are often reclaimed from previously made clothing and accessories and reworked into new ones.
 Fibers can also be re-purposed from pre-existing fabric, re-spun and reused for new garments.

-Vintage: Vintage is a generic term for new or second hand garments created in the period from the 1920’s to 1995.
+Recycled or Vintage: Vintage is a generic term for new or second hand garments created in the period from the 1920’s to 1995.

 Vegan: Products that have been made without the use of leather or animal tissue products.
 Examples are shoes and bags made from “vegetal leather”, using Amazonian rubber instead of animal skins or other recycled or man-made materials.